Go directly to: Adding the interior switch

 Limited feedback I’ve received indicates that Fiat includes this switch with the AKE option across all markets, but just in case Fiat has also chosen to exclude that switch in a particular market, I’m bringing up a solution that Sergey (ssh16) has come up with as a nice alternative, and that JumperThumper has verified in his Canadian MX-5, which involves “piggybacking” the exterior switch (don’t know the Fiat part number, but the Mazda part number is N243-56-8D0) with the interior switch, as the wiring back to the Body Control Module (BCM, inconveniently located behind the left kick panel in close proximity to the interior fuse panel) should already be in place.

 The piggybacked switch will actually be more convenient than the intended application, as you won’t need to have the key on your person to activate the exterior switch.
 It will work whenever the interior switch is allowed to work ⇒ whenever the vehicle is unlocked.
 When both doors of the vehicle are locked, both trunk release switches will be deactivated.

 So just how did he accomplish this?
 He made a jumper wire (≈6″ long) and with quick-splice wire connectors, he connected together:

 - the yellow wire that is plugged into terminal “2S” on the largest BCM connector (#2 of 3) that connects to the exterior switch

-- the brown/green wire connected to the interior switch that is plugged into “3U” of the other (hidden) BCM connector (#3 of 3)
+- the brown/green wire connected to the interior switch that plugs into “3U” of the other (hidden) BCM connector (#3 of 3)